fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/gxU7a262cvqtNBAN2XGSC/df381d4e19a9f338816d3eb6f4060ba7/Mangoes_800x450.gif)

 Big updates have been made to resources in _Civ VII_!
-Let’s start with the ten new resources we’ve added with 1.2.0, including: Mangoes, Clay, Flax, Rubies, Rice, Limestone, Tin, Llamas, Hardwood, and Wild Game.
+Let's start with the ten new resources we've added with 1.2.0, including: Mangoes, Clay, Flax, Rubies, Rice, Limestone, Tin, Llamas, Hardwood, and Wild Game.
 All of these can appear in the Antiquity Age or Exploration Age, and Rice, Limestone, Tin, Llamas, and Hardwood appear in the Modern Age.
 These new Resources come with their own effects as well as at least one new narrative event for each.

-In addition to these new Resources, we’re spicing up Resource distribution with **randomized Resource generation**.
-New placement logic will help keep each Age unique and strategic (don’t worry – the Resources you still need to complete Legacy Paths will still be available!), and certain Resources are now gated by continent or hemisphere, with a change we’re calling “Hemisphere Identity.”
+In addition to these new Resources, we're spicing up Resource distribution with **randomized Resource generation**.
+New placement logic will help keep each Age unique and strategic (don't worry – the Resources you still need to complete Legacy Paths will still be available!), and certain Resources are now gated by continent or hemisphere, with a change we're calling “Hemisphere Identity.”

 This update also reimagines how Treasure Resources work.
-They’re no longer just for Treasure Fleets, but have passive bonuses to your empire and are more clearly divided between Homelands and Distant Lands, with unique icons and tooltips to make their roles clearer.
-We’ve expanded the list of Treasure Resources too, including Horses, Furs, and Rubies.
+They're no longer just for Treasure Fleets, but have passive bonuses to your empire and are more clearly divided between Homelands and Distant Lands, with unique icons and tooltips to make their roles clearer.
+We've expanded the list of Treasure Resources too, including Horses, Furs, and Rubies.

-Finally (whew!) we’ve made **balance changes** to existing Resources, like making Dyes more potent for Happiness, turning Fish into a Bonus Resource, and introducing Tin as a new Factory Resource that improves your Growth Rate.
+Finally (whew!) we've made **balance changes** to existing Resources, like making Dyes more potent for Happiness, turning Fish into a Bonus Resource, and introducing Tin as a new Factory Resource that improves your Growth Rate.

 We hope these updates bring some more flavor and strategy to Resource management, with more improvements and additions to resources still in the works (including improvements to the Resource screen itself).
-Also, a little hint from the devs about what’s to come… These updates will lay some needed groundwork aimed at expanding the multiplayer player count in the Antiquity Age and enabling “Distant Land starts” in all Ages in a satisfying way.
+Also, a little hint from the devs about what's to come… These updates will lay some needed groundwork aimed at expanding the multiplayer player count in the Antiquity Age and enabling “Distant Land starts” in all Ages in a satisfying way.
 More on that in the future!

 ## **One More Turn**

  ![](app://assets.2k.com/1a6ngf98576c/7uJaNRsjjI1jCgDCU5Uud5/fc7a0cfbf8bd1181b08dbc7e729969d4/One_More_Turn_V1.png)

-We know you’ve been waiting for this one: endless play is here!
+We know you've been waiting for this one: endless play is here!
 Now, players will have the option to play “**Just One More Turn**” during single-player games at the end of the Modern Age.

 At this point in the game, a victory has already been won, so all other victories will be disabled during this game mode and the Age Progress indicator will turn into an infinity symbol.
 However, you can still complete the steps for other victories, get the cinematics, and experiment with your empire if you just want to see it play out.
-You’ll even still be able to grab Legacy Path achievements if you haven’t already.
+You'll even still be able to grab Legacy Path achievements if you haven't already.
 If you do choose to end your endless game, you can do so by selecting “No More Turns” in the game menu!

 ## **Food and Growth Rebalance**